vEnhance/web.evanchen.cc/input/wherestart.md

-I also run a contest called the [USEMO](usemo.html) in the fall which is also free and offers feedback, but it is more difficult since is intended to mimic the USAMO and IMO in format and difficulty.
+I also run a contest called the [USEMO](usemo.html) in the fall which is also free and offers feedback, but it is more difficult since is intended to mimic the USA Math Olympiad and International Math Olympiad in format and difficulty.
-One could try using it as "practice USAMO" in the fall.
+One could try using it as "practice IMO" in the fall.

 ## {{ hl("books", "4.
 Books to read") }}